GarmanGroup/RIDL/README.md

 - To save room, use the additional command line flag ```--remove_maps``` to remove any generated .map files after a run has finished: ```python runRIDL.py -i input.txt -pco --remove_maps```

+- Any run of RIDL will generate a separate log file stored in the output subdirectory `RIDL-log/`.
+Please refer to the log file if RIDL has not run to completion.

 ## A brief background

 During MX data collection, when a protein or nucleic acid crystal is exposed to X-ray radiation, localised radiation-induced chemical changes are known to occur at specific sites within the macromolecules at doses of the order of several MGy (at 100 K).
 In not accounted for, these *site-specific damage* manifestations can ultimately lead to incorrect biological interpretations of the structure during subsequent model building.
-Localised chemical changes in a macromolecule can be detected by observing shifts in the electron density attributed to particular atoms with increasing dose. *F<sub>obs</sub>(d<sub>n</sub>) - F<sub>obs</sub>(d<sub>1</sub>)* Fourier difference maps between different accumulated dose states *d<sub>1</sub>* and *d<sub>n</sub>* provide a tool to pinpoint such changes.
+Localised chemical changes in a macromolecule can be detected by observing shifts in the electron density attributed to particular atoms with increasing dose. *F<sub>obs,n</sub> - F<sub>obs,1</sub>* Fourier difference maps between different accumulated dose states *1* and *n* provide a tool to pinpoint such changes.
 Unfortunately, visual manual inspection of maps is inherently subjective and time-intensive, and becomes increasingly intractable for larger macromolecules.
 These problems are compounded by the fact that with increasing dose, Fourier difference maps become increasingly noisy, due to the overall degradation of the diffraction data quality (global radiation damage) and unmodelled chemistry within crystal bulk solvent regions.

 To mitigate such subjective bias and permit systematic categorisation of radiation-induced structure changes over a series of increasing doses for individual refined atoms within a structure, the set of scripts **RIDL** has been written to provide a high-throughput pipeline to calculate per-atom metrics to quantify the damage susceptibility of each refined atom in a macromolecular structure.

 ### Per-atom metrics

-In **RIDL**, each *F<sub>obs</sub>(d<sub>n</sub>) - F<sub>obs</sub>(d<sub>1</sub>)* Fourier difference map is sampled in the localised region around each atom, and several metrics are output:
+In **RIDL**, each *F<sub>obs,n</sub> - F<sub>obs,1</sub>* Fourier difference map is sampled in the localised region around each atom, and several metrics are output:

 #### D<sub>loss</sub>
 - *D<sub>loss</sub>* is the maximum density loss value in sampled region for each atom.